-106 Well-designed public spaces are social spaces, providing meeting places, and opportunities for comfort, relaxation and stimulation for all, regardless of the type or tenure of the homes around them.
+Well-designed public spaces are social spaces, providing meeting places, and opportunities for comfort, relaxation and stimulation for all, regardless of the type or tenure of the homes around them.
 They have widespread appeal, are able to accommodate people with different needs and can help combat social isolation and loneliness.
-See happen within the space and who they are Built form
+See

+Built form.